RedBeard Historic Bakery is located in picturesque Trentham, between Woodend and Daylesford, just over an hour from Melbourne.

-RedBeard is famous for its organic, sourdough bread, baked in a huge wood fired,19th century masonry oven.
-A viewing window lets you watch the artisan bakers at work.
+RedBeard is famous for its organic, sourdough bread, baked in a huge wood-fired,19th century masonry oven.
+Watch the artisan bakers at work.
 Enjoy delicious, contemporary Australian café food with excellent coffee, local wines, beers and ciders.
 Take home a loaf fresh out of the oven.

-RedBeard Historic Bakery is a year-round destination that is open daily, including most public holidays, with a warm interior for winter and shady courtyard for summer.
+RedBeard Historic Bakery is a year-round destination, open Friday to Monday, including most public holidays, with a warm interior for winter and shady courtyard for summer.
 RedBeard is fully licensed, with a menu featuring local organic produce in season.

-The menu changes regularly and includes delicious coffee, truly excellent pies and sausage rolls, soups, salads, and a range of cakes and pastries.
+The menu changes regularly and includes delicious coffee, sausage rolls, soups, salads, and a range of cakes and pastries.
 All food is made on the premises, using the historic oven.

 Few bakeries in Australia create handmade, organic, sourdough bread.
 Even fewer use a 140 year old Scotch oven.
 RedBeard's simple doughs of organic flours, salt and water are hand-shaped using traditional techniques, and transformed by the alchemy of natural fermentation and wood fired baking into a range of loaves of outstanding colour, texture and flavour.

 Extend your experience by taking a fascinating, behind-the-scenes, guided tour of the historic bakery.
-Tours are free of charge to RedBeard café customers.
 Large groups must book ahead.

-Also please join the Sunday workshops where you can mix, shape and bake your own sourdough.
+Sunday workshops - where you can mix, shape and bake your own sourdough.
 Home baking equipment is available to purchase.
-Midweek workshops for groups larger then four.
+Midweek workshops for groups larger than four.
 Bookings are essential.